calaldees/teachingWorkshops/teacherEducation/_sessions.md

-KSQ 9: How do you lead learning?
+SQ 9: How do you lead learning?
 --------------------------------

 Developing classroom practice to become an autonomous practitioner who has an impact on learners, learning and progress